-Required by authority of the Michigan Department of Natural Resources.
+Оног Required by authority of the Michigan Department of of Natural Resources.

 Grant Number RP20-0033 Grantee City of Clare

-Project Name
+roject Name 12.7, 41 04.0

-NSTRUCTIONS: Answer the questions below Email this completed progress report and a Coordinator. and attach additional sheets, if necessary, to elaborate on responses. detailed schedule for project completion to the appropriate Grant
+sheets, if necessary, to elaborate on responses. or project completion to the appropriate Grant

-Describe the work completed to date: Clare Parks and Recreation has been working with Sinclair Re- creation on the design of the playground to get it ready for the PIP surfacing.
+Describe the work completed to Parks and Recreation has been well. o date: orking with Sinclair Recreation on the design of the playground to get it ready for the PIP surfacing

-•
+yaro i amo ana ricorcanon nacional Jiming Man Chelan (1887) balan at all according to the play ground to got through to the real canada. gr

-Describe the work yet to be completed:
+Describe the work vet to be co mpleted:

-Still need to have the engineering completed to move forward of with the bid process.
-Estimating a summer 2022 timeline due to setbacks with COVID.
+Still need to have the engineering comp eted to move forward with the bid process.
+Estimati ing a summer 2022 timeline due to setbacks with COVID.

-agreement for the project period expiration date. roject period?
+Will the work be completed to agreement for the project per y the end of the project period?
 Provide a detailed schedule for completion.
-Check your project.
-If you expect expenses to occur after this date, please initiate an amendment Refer to the Acquisition or Development Project Procedures booklet for instructions.
+Check your project to occur after this date, please initiate an amendment

+approximately 1 month prior to the expiration date.
+Refer to the Acquisition of or Development Project Procedures booklet for instructions

+X YES NO, explain belo

-According to the agreement, the project expiration date is 3/31. /2023
+According to the agreement, the project expiration date is 3/31/2023 ·

-FOR FISCAL YEAR-END REPORTS ONLY
+FOR FISCAL YEAR-END REPO ORTS ONLY

-between October 1-September 30 of the current fiscal year, which have not
+ist the total expenditures that have previously been reported in a reimb ember 30 of the current fiscal year, which have not

-\$0
+30

+CERTIFICATION ·

-CERTIFICATION Grantee Representative Name Title
+Grantee Representative Name Title

-Joy KS Simmer Director of Recreation, Clare
+(10U K) \(\Delta\) immel Director of Recreation, Clare

-Grantee Representative Signature 8/31/2021
+Grantee Representative Signature W 17 1 Date 9/24/2024

+8/31/2021

 Prime Professionals Name Title

-Prime Professionals Signature (optional) Date
+Prime Professionals Signature (optional Date

+Timo : rotossionate dignature (optional

 PR1947 (05/23/2018)

+,,

+•